malandr2/Horizon/README.md

 # Horizon
 Fall 2013 ATMS 391 Class Project

-This app displays the elevation angle of a the sun (targeted object).
+This app displays the elevation angle of the sun (targeted object).
 Also displays user's coordinates if location services are allowed.